Andrea/andrea.github.io/_posts/2026-01-22-making-of-a-decision-5.markdown

 ## Who is this tool for

-This tool is specially helpful for people in roles where they assist or make decisions, and where knowledge on context is highly valuable.
-People that have software design , architecture or team leadership responsibilities might be the ones that find this tool most useful.
+This tool is especially helpful for people who are part of the decision making process or who are the decision makers themselves.
+It’s useful for those who value knowledge in a particular context.

+People who do software design, architecture, or have team‑leadership responsibilities are likely to find this tool most useful.

 ## Strengths